open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ### Extensions {#service-extensions}

-The `extensions:` subsection consists of a list of all extensions to enable.
+The `extensions` subsection consists of a list of all extensions to enable.
 For
 example:

 ```yaml